How To Use Back Button Focus For Fantastic Photos

 What Is Back Button Focus?

-There are a few reasons you might want to use back button focus.
-It's most often used by wildlife photographers who take a lot of tracking photos.
+Why should you use back button focus?
+There are a few reasons why you'd use back button focus.
+It's most often used by wildlife photographers who take a lot of subject tracking photos.
 This is because the button we press on most cameras for back button is ergonomically positioned to help us create sharper photos.
+In fact, I use only back button focus wildlife photography now.

-Because of the construction of modern cameras we can often be our own worse enemy.
-When we press our shutter release button we can slightly jerk our camera.
-This can give us issues with camera shake.
+Because of the construction of modern cameras we can often be our own worst enemy.
+When we press our shutter release button we may slightly jerk our camera.
+As a result, we'll end up with camera shake.
 Additionally, this jerking motion can cause our focus to slip as we're tracking our subjects.
-Lastly, it can make tracking them harder.
+Lastly, it makes tracking them harder.

 Squeezing The Camera

-Rather than pressing down on our shutter button it's helpful to squeeze our camera.
-Back button focus helps us do this by giving us a point on the back of the camera where we're likely already applying pressure.
+Rather than pressing down on our shutter button it's helpful to squeeze our camera with even pressure.
+So, back button focus helps us do this by giving us a point on the back of the camera where we're already applying some pressure.

-Equal Pressure help prevent that jerking motion I mentioned earlier.
+Equal Pressure help prevent that jerking motion.
 Because we're countering the pressure we're putting on the shutter release we lose the jerk and can track our subject better.

 Multiple Focus Settings

-One of my front function buttons is set to single point AF.
+As mentioned, a front function button is set to single point AF.
 This is great for stationary subjects, especially if they're far off and/or in the middle of a lot of other stuff.
 I often use this with birds sitting on branches.
+In addition I can focus on the eyes of subjects if they're stationary.

-Both of my back buttons are programed for wider focus areas which allow me to track faster moving or harder to track subjects more easily.
-One of these buttons is the AF-ON button.
+The first of these buttons is the AF-ON button.
 The other is the joystick.
-On my D850 I can press down on my joystick and it acts as a button.
+On my D850 I press down on my joystick and it acts as a button.
 Because both of these are right next to each other they allow me to put even pressure on the back of the camera when taking photos.

 How To Use Back Button Focus On Your Camera

-Each camera is different so finding out how to use the back button focus might require some googling.
+Each camera is different.
+As such finding out how to use the back button focus might require some googling.
 Many professional or high end consumer cameras will come with multiple programable function buttons.
 This means that not only the camera system but the model matters to figuring out how to set up you camera.
+After learning how to use back button focus you'll either love it or hate it.
+In fact, I've never met anyone who's tried it and been indifferent.

 Setting Up Your Specific Camera

-I'm a Nikon user so I can explain how to set up back button focus on most modern Nikon cameras.
-First you need to go into the menu's Auto Focus settings (under the pencil).
+I'm a Nikon user.
+Therefore I can explain how to set up Nikon back button focus on most modern Nikon cameras.
+First you need to go into the menu's Autofocus settings (under the pencil).
 From here choose AF Activation and turn that off.
-This will stop your camera from focusing when you half press your shutter release.
+This will stop your camera from autofocusing when you half press your shutter release.
+Of course, it's important to remember this.
+Otherwise, if you forget you'll think that something is very wrong.
+Once you've done so you'll need to use your back button autofocus to focus.

 Don't Forget What You've Done